 Step 9.
 Remove Candle From Mold

 Remove the wick screw and the mold sealer.
-Your candle should slip out of the mold after it has totally cooled.
+Your candle should slip out of the mold after it has cooled.
 If the candle does not readily slip out, store it refrigerated for about 15 minutes before trying again.
-The wax will shrink even more as it cools, allowing it to release from the mold.
+The wax will shrink even more as it cools, releasing it from the mold.

 At the end